Official Installation

 ---

-## Binary Installation
+## Official Installation

 After receiving your SPX Graphics Controller, follow these steps to ensure a clean and working installation.